dienthaipham103/image_enhancement/README.md

 Actually, there is a considerable number of techniques for image enhancement.
 But we use the technique named "Image enhancement using multi scale image features extracted by top-hat transform" [1] [[paper]](https://www.sciencedirect.com/science/article/abs/pii/S0030399211001988).
 We implement the algorithm according to the paper.
 We are not sure that our implementation is correct 100% as in the paper, but the result looks good and reasonable.
 It is helpful for our purpose.

+## Implementation
+First of all, we implement some of basic morphological processing algorithms such as dilation, erosion, opening, closing, white-tophat, black-tophat.
+These algorithms are baseline of the image enhancement.

 ## References
 `
 [1] X. Bai , F. Zhou , B. Xue , Image enhancement using multi scale image features extracted by top-hat transform, Optics & Laser Technology 44 (2) (2012) 328–336 .